AT CASCADE HEIGHTS

 8. If you can subtract 7s until the number 2 in less than 20 seconds, give yourself an A+

-So much world conflict and other forms of interpersonal conflict, could have been averted or minimized if both sides had a B+ or better in mindfulness.
+So much world conflict and other forms of interpersonal conflict could have been averted or minimized if both sides had a B+ or better in mindfulness.

-Regardless of the mindfulness or lack thereof around us, let us not be concerned about external mindfulness climate change, let us be most concerned with our own internal mindfulness climate change and thus the world can become a much better place, one person at a time.
+Regardless of the mindfulness or lack thereof around us, let us not be concerned about external mindfulness climate change, let us be most concerned with our own internal mindfulness climate change, and thus the world can become a much better place, one person at a time.

 As such, technically you may be less safe starting your vehicle and driving if you can’t score a B+.
-Similarly, active substance users are not likely to pre-contemplate entering a recovery treatment program, and later contemplate entering a recovery treatment program, and then actually enter a treatment program if they can’t consistently score above C+.
+Similarly, active substance users are not likely to pre-contemplate entering a recovery treatment program, later contemplate entering a recovery treatment program, and then actually enter a treatment program if they can’t consistently score above C+.

-Active substance misusers stay mindfully negatively charged because they too often dwell on the past, and consequently rob the present.
+Active substance misusers stay mindfully negatively charged because they too often dwell on the past and consequently rob the present.

 But if an active substance misuser ignores the past, they may rob the future.

-We therefore must look back on our past from time to time—just like when we glance at a stop watch as we test ourselves—but not stare at our past.
+We therefore must look back on our past from time to time—just like when we glance at a stopwatch as we test ourselves—but not stare at our past.

 Just as a particular preschool, university, company, or marriage does not make the person, picking a costly rehab does not ensure your recovery from substance misuse.
-Mindfulness makes the person and mindfulness governs whether or not a person is going to enter into recovery and sustain the course.
+Mindfulness makes the person, and mindfulness governs whether or not a person is going to enter into recovery and sustain the course.

 Reach Out